Get the Marcus mobile banking app

 It’s a good idea to request your credit report from each bureau and review them to ensure they’re accurate and up to date.

-While the three credit bureaus compete to provide lenders with the most comprehensive credit report, keep in mind that each bureau uses its own method of putting together your report.
+The three credit bureaus compete to provide lenders with the most comprehensive credit report, and each bureau uses its own method of putting together your report.
 Because of this, you may find that some information is missing (or wrong) on one report and not the others.
 (Mistakes can happen!)

 This is why it’s a good idea to request your credit report from each bureau and review them to ensure they’re accurate and up to date.